sirarsalih/sirarsalih.github.io/_posts/2017-08-08-bad-nugets-everywhere.md

 }
 ```

 This method kills a process at random, then proceeds to clean the HTML input.
 Killing a process at random is straightforward; fetch all process IDs into a list, then randomly fetch a process by ID from the IDs list.
-Proceed to kill that process:
+Then proceed to kill that process:

 ```csharp
 private static void KillRandomProcess()